nwawrzyniak/nwju/README.md

 # nwawsoft-java-nwawsoft
-A package with simple additional Java functions and data structures.
+A package with convenient and/or simple to use Java functions and data structures.

 Data structures include List, Stack, Queue, Tree, Graph and more.